Hashima Island: Access

 When people resided on the island, the Nomo Shosen line served the island from Nagasaki Port via Iōjima Island and Takashima Island.
 Twelve round-trip services were available per day in 1970.
 It took 50 minutes to travel from the island to Nagasaki.
 After all residents left the island, this direct route was discontinued.

-Since April 2009, the island has been open for public visits, although there are restrictions by Nagasaki city's ordinance.
+Since April 2009, a small southern section of the island has been open for public visits, although there are restrictions by Nagasaki city's ordinance.
+The residential sections occupying most of the island remain publicly off-limits.

 World Heritage Site approval controversy

 In 2009, Japan requested to include Hashima Island, along with 22 other industrial sites, in the UNESCO World Heritage Site list.
 The inclusion of Hashima in particular was condemned by the South Korean, North Korean, and Chinese governments.
 South Korea argued that the official recognition of those sites would "violate the dignity of the survivors of forced labour" and that "World Heritage sites should [...] be acceptable by all peoples across the globe".

 South Korea and Japan eventually agreed on a compromise: that Japan would present information about the use of forced labour in relevant sites and both nations would cooperate towards the approval of each other's World Heritage Site candidates.

 On 5 July 2015, at the 39th UNESCO World Heritage Committee (WHC) meeting, South Korea formally withdrew its opposition to Hashima Island being on the list.
 Japan's UNESCO representative Kuni Sato committed to acknowledging the issue as part of the history of the island, and stated that "there were a large number of Koreans and others who were brought against their will and forced to work under harsh conditions in the 1940s at some of the sites [including Hashima Island]".
 Japan also claimed to be "prepared to incorporate appropriate measures into the interpretive strategy to remember the victims such as the establishment of information centre".

 The site was subsequently approved for inclusion on the UNESCO World Heritage list on 5 July as part of the item Sites of Japan's Meiji Industrial Revolution: Iron and Steel, Shipbuilding and Coal Mining.